tbang618/RustGuides/Rustlings/Rustlings2.md

 let green = ColorTupleStruct(0,255,0);
 let unit_like_struct = UnitLikeStruct;
 ```
+Note that a new declaration of a struct cannot end with a comma in its last field.
 #### 2. Copying Structs
 We can create a new struct by copying the fields from an existing struct.
 ```Rust